YourMobileGeek/100DaysOfCode2019/README.md

 * Day 54
   > Wasted first half of the day.
 Spent the second half of second half of the day in figuring out the errors in the Object Detection program that i was building.
 Now it 12:15 and finally it is done.
 You can check it out [here](https://github.com/KayDee/Detect-All).
 I will have to write a pretty detailed README for this to be any useful.
 Other than that, i have completely forgotten about my DSC and GitHub CE applications.
 I'll try to spend tomorrow working on those (if i remember).
 I do suspect a major distraction coming my way (just a feeling).

+* Day 55
+  > Drafted my Letter of Recommedation for the DSC position and completed Module 2 of GHCE exercise.
+In the code department, i could only manage to watch a video on JS best practices (don't know how many i've seen now).
+Tomorrow i have the task of figuring out what to say in my video application for DSC.